 However, drivers also must look out for cyclists and share the road safely.
 If a driver fails to exercise reasonable care or violates traffic laws, they could be responsible for any injuries or damages that happen as a result.
 Exercising reasonable care means taking precautions or behaving in a way that a sensible person would in a similar situation to avoid causing harm to others.

-In some cases, other parties may also share liability, such as a pedestrian who steps into the bike lane without looking or a city agency that fails to maintain safe road conditions.
+In some cases, other parties may also share liability, such as a pedestrian who steps into the bike lane without looking, a bike manufacturer making a faulty product, or a city agency/municipality that fails to maintain safe road conditions.
 Ultimately, liability in a bike accident will depend on the case’s specific circumstances, so working with an experienced Munley Law bike crash attorney who can help you navigate the legal process and protect your rights is important.

 All members of the Pennsylvania Bar Association and the American Association for Justice, our attorneys have more than 250 years of combined legal experience, making them your best choice when you need to protect your rights and pursue compensation for your injuries.